 Consider the size of the bread machine and how much room it will take up in your kitchen.
 If you will be storing your machine between uses, factor in how difficult it will be to move the machine from the cabinet to the countertop.

 A bread machine is an investment and you want to be sure you get your money’s worth out of the type of machine that you ultimately select.
-The best bread machine for your family is the one you will use frequently.
+The right bread machine for your family is the one you will use frequently.

 Quality of the Bread